Leeds: Student City Guide

 It has two main buildings; one in the north of the city near the University of Leeds and the other slap bang in the city centre, next to Millennium Square.

-Leeds College of Music is one of nine music conservatoires in the UK, and has around 1,200 students.
-In 2018 it was given it's own Higher Education Status, meaning it now has degree-awarding power (previously degrees were validated by the University of Hull).
+Leeds Conservatoire is one of 11 music conservatoires in the UK, and has less than 2,000 students.
+In 2018 it was given its Higher Education status, meaning it now has degree-awarding power (previously degrees were validated by the University of Hull).

-You'll find state of the art facilities, including the new Skyline library, five recording studios, seven mixing rooms, five surround sound rooms and six Apple Mac labs, all in its Quarry Hill campus in the east of the city.
+You'll find state of the art facilities, including the Skyline library, six recording studios (each with a mixing console), seven mixing rooms and six Apple Mac labs, all in its Quarry Hill campus in the east of the city.

-If piano's your jam, it's the only conservatoire in the UK with All-Steinway School status - meaning 95% of their pianos are Steinways.
+If piano's your jam, it's the only conservatoire in England with All-Steinway School status – meaning 95% of their pianos are Steinways.

 Cost of living in Leeds for students

-As you'd imagine with it being a northern city, Leeds has pretty cheap living costs - at least compared to London anyway.
+As you'd imagine with it being a northern city, living costs in Leeds are pretty low – at least compared to London anyway.

-In our latest National Student Money Survey we found out what an average student in Leeds pays for everything from rent and bills, to socialising and transport.
+In our latest Student Money Survey, we found out what an average student spends in Leeds, from rent and bills, to socialising and transport.

-At £433 a month, rent in Leeds comes in at slightly higher than the national student average - but bear in mind this can vary massively depending on whether you're living in halls or private housing.
+Our survey found that the average student rent in Leeds is £443.
+This is slightly higher than the national average – but bear in mind this can vary massively depending on whether you're living in halls or private housing.

 Monthly student living expenses in Leeds

-If you want to go a step further, you can can use our table of average student living expenses at each individual university to compare your institution to the rest of the UK.
+If you want to go a step further, you can use our table of average student living expenses at each individual university to compare your university to the rest of the UK.

 Where to live in Leeds